 How will people know why they need to change?
 How will they know what's in if for them?
 How will they understand the purpose of the move to Google if there is no organisational analysis or communications planning?
 If there are no champions or leadership support, who will people go to when they have an issue?
 Who will be role modelling the new behaviours?

 It is a false economy to cut corners on change management when the success of the project is down to people utalizing the tools and becoming more efficient, collaborative and innovative.

-You might want to share the Value of Change Management report with your customer to show the ROI of doing the change program properly: The Value of Change Management.pdf
+You might want to share the Value of Change Management report with your customer to show the ROI of doing the change program properly: The specified item was not found.